panquequelol/panquequelol/README.md

-## 👋🏽 ¡Hola!
-I'm web developer based in Santiago, Chile.
+## 👋🏽 Hola, I'm web developer based in Santiago, Chile.

 I've recently graduated from a 14-week intensive coding boot camp, where I learned 	**full stack web development**.
 I've also completed one year of coursework in **Computer Science** at the University of Santiago, Chile.